gr4vy/gr4vy-go/api/docs/ConnectionOptions.md

 `func (o *ConnectionOptions) UnsetCybersourceCard()`

 UnsetCybersourceCard ensures that no value is present for CybersourceCard, not even an explicit nil
+### GetCybersourceKcp

+`func (o *ConnectionOptions) GetCybersourceKcp() ConnectionOptionsCybersourceKcp`

+GetCybersourceKcp returns the CybersourceKcp field if non-nil, zero value otherwise.

+### GetCybersourceKcpOk

+`func (o *ConnectionOptions) GetCybersourceKcpOk() (*ConnectionOptionsCybersourceKcp, bool)`

+GetCybersourceKcpOk returns a tuple with the CybersourceKcp field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCybersourceKcp

+`func (o *ConnectionOptions) SetCybersourceKcp(v ConnectionOptionsCybersourceKcp)`

+SetCybersourceKcp sets CybersourceKcp field to given value.

+### HasCybersourceKcp

+`func (o *ConnectionOptions) HasCybersourceKcp() bool`

+HasCybersourceKcp returns a boolean if a field has been set.

+### SetCybersourceKcpNil

+`func (o *ConnectionOptions) SetCybersourceKcpNil(b bool)`

+ SetCybersourceKcpNil sets the value for CybersourceKcp to be an explicit nil

+### UnsetCybersourceKcp
+`func (o *ConnectionOptions) UnsetCybersourceKcp()`

+UnsetCybersourceKcp ensures that no value is present for CybersourceKcp, not even an explicit nil
+### GetCybersourceIdeal

+`func (o *ConnectionOptions) GetCybersourceIdeal() ConnectionOptionsCybersourceIdeal`

+GetCybersourceIdeal returns the CybersourceIdeal field if non-nil, zero value otherwise.

+### GetCybersourceIdealOk

+`func (o *ConnectionOptions) GetCybersourceIdealOk() (*ConnectionOptionsCybersourceIdeal, bool)`

+GetCybersourceIdealOk returns a tuple with the CybersourceIdeal field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCybersourceIdeal

+`func (o *ConnectionOptions) SetCybersourceIdeal(v ConnectionOptionsCybersourceIdeal)`

+SetCybersourceIdeal sets CybersourceIdeal field to given value.

+### HasCybersourceIdeal

+`func (o *ConnectionOptions) HasCybersourceIdeal() bool`

+HasCybersourceIdeal returns a boolean if a field has been set.

+### SetCybersourceIdealNil

+`func (o *ConnectionOptions) SetCybersourceIdealNil(b bool)`

+ SetCybersourceIdealNil sets the value for CybersourceIdeal to be an explicit nil

+### UnsetCybersourceIdeal
+`func (o *ConnectionOptions) UnsetCybersourceIdeal()`

+UnsetCybersourceIdeal ensures that no value is present for CybersourceIdeal, not even an explicit nil
 ### GetCybersourceAntiFraud

 `func (o *ConnectionOptions) GetCybersourceAntiFraud() ConnectionOptionsCybersourceAntiFraud`